Pathways to Professionalism in Early Childhood Education and Care

 (under the auspices of the EECERA Coordinating Editor, Tony Bertram)

-The EECERA Book Series (‘Towards an Ethical Praxis in Early Childhood: From Research into Practice’) offers an innovative and exemplary vehicle for the international early childhood sector to develop transformative pedagogy which demonstrates effective knowledge transfer from research to the development of ethical praxis.
+The EECERA Book Series ‘Towards an Ethical Praxis in Early Childhood’ offers an innovative and exemplary vehicle for the international early childhood sector to develop transformative pedagogy which demonstrates effective integrated praxis.
 The Book Series is designed to complement and link with the European Early Childhood Education Research Journal (EECERJ), which is primarily a worldwide academic platform for publishing research according to the highest international standards of scholarship.
-The EECERA Book Series aims to combine rigorous practice with theoretically and research informed perspectives and to demonstrate how this knowledge can be used to develop and improve the quality of early education and care services to young children and their families.
-It is also intended to stimulate dialogue about the impact of such research studies.
+The EECERA Book Series aims to highlight pedagogic praxis in order to demonstrate how this knowledge can be used to develop and improve the quality of early education and care services to young children and their families.

-All book proposals will be subject to an EECERA peer review by three EECERA appointed reviewers, two of whom will be specialists in the topic area of the book.
+All book proposals will be subject to an EECERA peer review by two of the three EECERA appointed reviewers.
 Authors will be asked to address comments raised by reviewers.
 The proposal will then be submitted to Taylor and Francis to undergo the Publishers’ peer review process.

 Once a proposal has been approved by the EECERA Board of Trustees and the publishers, publishing contracts with authors will be arranged through the EECERA Coordinating Editor.